2015–2016 Health Physics Society Fellowships

-The Health Physics Society (HPS) announces the availability of the following fellowships to support full-time entering or continuing students enrolled in bona fide U.S. graduate programs in health physics or a closely related field.
-The fellowships available are:
+The Health Physics Society (HPS) announces the availability of the following fellowships to support full-time entering or continuing students enrolled in bona fide U.S. graduate programs in health physics or a closely related field:

-- The Robert S. Landauer, Sr. Memorial Fellowship, Robert Gardner Memorial, Richard J. Burk, Jr., and J. Newell Stannard Fellowships each consist of a $5,000 stipend.
+- The Robert S. Landauer, Sr., Memorial Fellowship; Robert Gardner Memorial; Richard J. Burk, Jr., Fellowship; and J. Newell Stannard Fellowship each consist of a $5,000 stipend.

 - Two additional HPS Fellowships are also presented each year, consisting of a stipend of $5,000 each.

 All HPS and named fellowships are accompanied by an $800 travel grant to be used to attend the HPS annual meeting in the year awarded.
 All fellowship recipients are required to attend the awards dinner during the annual meeting.
 Award winners will be notified on or about 15 April 2015 so that travel arrangements can be made in advance.
 Previous HPS Fellowship holders are ineligible.
 Foreign nationals are welcome to apply.

 Submit the HPS fellowship online application form.
 After you submit the form, you should receive a confirmation by email that the fellowship application has been received by the HPS.
 If you do not immediately receive this confirmation email, check your spam folder.

 Additionally you must submit hard copies of the following to the Secretariat:

 - Copies of all undergraduate and graduate transcripts.

 - A copy of your GRE score report or, if unavailable, a copy of SAT scores.

 - A one-page statement about your personal career goals, including a statement about your intent to enter the field of health physics.